Stephen-Seo/PoorMansAnubis/README.txt

   --challenge-timeout=<minutes> : Set minutes for how long challenge answers are stored in db --allowed-timeout=<minutes> : Set how long a client is allowed to access before requiring challenge again --enable-override-dest-url : Enable "override-dest-url" request header to determine where to forward; example header: "override-dest-url: http://127.0.0.1:8888"
+  WARNING: If --enable-override-dest-url is used, you must ensure that PoorMansAnubis always receives this header as set by your server.
+If you don't then anyone accessing your server may be able to set this header and direct PoorMansAnubis to load any website!

 ================================================================================